bmilts/Mobile-Store/README.md

 * Added functions to update tableView on database changes
 * Added database listener and add/update/remove functionality to products
 * Initialized firestore cloud storage to turn image into data upload category image data from admin app to use in both apps
+* Conditional UI segues using prepare for segue function.
+To destination Add category/product